Sistering of joists can be a great way to protect your floor joists from sagging.

-You can use LVL floor joists, which are uncommon because of their high cost and scarcity, in the same way, that you would use dimensional wood.
+You can use LVL floor joists, which are uncommon because of their high cost and scarcity, in the same way that you would use dimensional wood.

 Try to choose wood whose breadth corresponds to that of your LVL joists.

-When sistering laminated veneer lumber (LVL) joists, it is important to use the same species of LVL.
+When sistering laminated veneer lumber (LVL) joists, it is also important to use the same species of LVL.

-When sistering joists, it is also important to stagger the joints so that they do not line up directly over one another.
+It is also important to stagger the joints so that they do not line up directly over one another.